-You generally will have a home inspector examine the property before you buy it, and the inspector can alert you to potential red flags, including structural issues with walls and roofs, pest problems, issues with heating and cooling systems and other signs that you may have to repair the home soon after you purchase it.
+Before you buy a home, you should almost always have it inspected by a professional home inspector.
+This professional can alert you to potential red flags, such as structural problems with the walls and roofs, pest problems, problems with the heating and cooling systems, and other signs that indicate you may have to make repairs to the home soon after you buy it.

 Risks Of Owning A Townhouse